robole/now-showing/README.md

 ## Features

-1. The most recent 20 movies in cinemas (movie theaters) are displayed as a list of cards.
+1. The most recent 20 movies in movie theaters are displayed as a list of cards.
 1. Each card shows the key info for each movie: title, tagline, rating, number of votes, release date, running time, age certification, genres, directed by, actors (3 leading actors), and description.
 1. Ratings are colour coded for quick identification, a rating that is:
 	- Greater than or equal 8 is coloured gold,
-	- Between 7.9 and 6.5 is coloured silver,
+	- Less than 8 and greater than or equal to 6.5 is coloured silver,
-	- Less than or equal to 6.5 and greater than 5.5 is coloured bronze,
+	- Less than 6.5 and greater than or equal to 5.5 is coloured bronze,
 	- Less than 5.5 is coloured dark brown.
 1. You can click a "Show More" button to show the next most recent 20 movies that were/are showing, if more are available.
 1. The list of movies can be sorted by rating, duration and release date.
 They are sorted by rating (descending order) by default.